nilumbra/MIT-6.009-Fundamentals-of-Programming-Spring2022-labs/README.md

 ## What is 6.009
 According to [MIT EECS's roadmaps for freshman](https://www.eecs.mit.edu/docs/ug/freshman_roadmaps.pdf), 6.009 Programming is one of the three **foundation subjects**[^1] for those majoring in Computer Science and Engineering.
-It is claimed to be a pure programming class, though many common algorithms are used explicitly or implicitly in lectures and recitations.
+It is claimed to be a pure programming class, though various algorithmic techniques are used throughtout the course both in lectures and recitations.
 Since it is classified as a co-requiste with 6.006, background in algorithms is not expected.
 However, this is not a introductory class in computer programming.[^2] To get most out of this material, the reader should either have taken an introductory Python course or had experience in other languages.